 There are two basic types of assessments:

-- Formative assessments occur within a course or lesson and are used to determine how well a student is learning the material.
+- Formative assessments occur within a online course or lesson and are used to determine how well a student is learning the material.
 They’re best when they are ongoing, consistent, and provide critical feedback to learners.

 - Summative assessments are sometimes referred to as a final exam and measure what the student has learned after completing a course.
 They can validate how well your content supports the course’s overall learning goals.